enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

     ##   -------
     ##   seqinfo: 23 sequences from an unspecified genome; no seqlengths

-We also need to ensure that the style of the seqlevels is consistent with the previous objects:
+We also need to ensure that the chromosome notation is consistent with the previous objects:

 ``` r
 seqlevelsStyle(gtex_blood)